 Unfortunately, there is no good method of treating X disease in cherry trees.
 If a tree shows X disease symptoms, it will have to be removed, along with its stump to prevent newly infected growth.

 The pathogen is carried by leafhopper insects, which means once it has entered an area, it’s very hard to eradicate it completely.
-You should remove any possible hosts within 500 meters of your orchard.
+You should remove any possible hosts within 500 meters (1640 ft.) of your orchard.
 This includes wild peaches, plums, cherries, and chokecherries.
 Also, remove any weeds like dandelion and clover, as these can also harbor the pathogen.

 If many trees in your orchard are infected, the whole thing may have to go.
 Even trees that appear healthy may be harboring X disease of cherries and will only spread it around further.